How Kumi Kaneda “Kinkumi” Confronted Her Battle with a Serious Illness | FRIDAY DIGITAL

 Miyu Yamashita, who won for the first time this season, and Reika Miyako, who tied for 21st place and won Best Amateur.

-Kaneda, who failed to qualify the previous week, finished tied for 29th with a 5-under total.
+Kaneda, who missed the cut the previous week, finished tied for 29th with a total of 5-under.

 She says she is a negative thinker by nature.